 Check Terms & Conditions for full details.

-Who are the members of the Impact Advisors for the Global Change Award?
+Who are the members of the Expert Panel?

-What is the responsibility of the Impact Advisors?
+What is the responsibility of the Expert Panel?

 Their role is to provide expertise to identify and help select the winners of the Global Change Award.
 They are chosen for their extensive knowledge within entrepreneurship, sustainability, innovation and fashion.

-No. All Impact Advisors are doing this pro bono and are not getting paid.
+No. All members of the Expert Panel are doing this pro bono and are not getting paid.